house on hill with room over garage

 • Real estate investors

-• Freelance or gig-economy workers with varying incomes
+• Freelance or gig-economy workers with a varying income

-Nonqualified mortgages allow these borrowers to get into a home more easily than a qualified mortgage.
+Nonqualified mortgages allow these borrowers to get into a home more easily than they could with a qualified mortgage.

-While there are differences in how you qualify for a qualified mortgage and a nonqualified mortgage, differences also exist in the actual loan.
-Here are a few frequently asked questions so you can better understand your options.
+While differences exist in how you qualify for a qualified mortgage versus a nonqualified mortgage, the actual loans also have their differences.
+Here are a few frequently asked questions – followed by their answers – so you can better understand your options.

-Dodd-Frank offered lenders issuing QM mortgages protection from legal challenges in foreclosure proceedings and other litigation.
-With a QM mortgage, lenders have shown that they made sure you had the ability to repay your loan.
-This gives lenderslegal protection from lawsuits that claim they didn’t verify a borrower’s ability to repay.
-However, if a borrower doesn’t believe alender ensured they had the ability to repay, they can still challenge the lender in court.
+The CFPB offered lenders issuing QM mortgages protection from legal challenges in foreclosure proceedings and other litigation.
+With a QM mortgage, lenders have shown they made sure borrowers had the ability to repay their loan.
+This gives lenders legal protection from lawsuits claiming the lender didn’t verify a borrower’s ability to repay.
+However, if a borrower doesn’t believe a lender ensured they had the ability to repay, the borrower can still challenge the lender in court.

-Additionally, only QMs can be insured, guaranteed or backed by FHA, VA, Fannie Mae or Freddie Mac, so they’re safer for investors who buy mortgage-backed investments.
+Additionally, only QMs can be insured, guaranteed or backed by the FHA, the VA, Fannie Mae or Freddie Mac, so these loans are safer for investors who buy mortgage-backed investments.

-NonQM loans aren’t insured, guaranteed or backed by the FHA, VA, Fannie Mae or Freddie Mac.
+Non-QM loans aren’t insured, guaranteed or backed by the FHA, the VA, Fannie Mae or Freddie Mac.

-Qualified mortgages are the most common type of loans.
-Applying for a qualified mortgage means you’ll be able to find a loan with a lower interest rate and a monthly payment you can afford more easily.
+A qualified mortgage is the most common type of loan.
+Applying for a qualified mortgage means you’re more likely to have a loan with a lower interest rate and a monthly payment you can afford.

 The Bottom Line

-Taking out a nonQM loan can be a great option for borrowers who may not be able to secure a qualified mortgage loan due to unreliable income, high DTI or a low credit score.
-Lenders still have standards for nonQM borrowers and need to assess the borrower’s ability to repay, but the qualification requirements are more relaxed.
+Taking out a non-QM loan can be the way to go for some borrowers who are unable to secure a qualified mortgage loan due to unreliable income, a high DTI or a low credit score.
+However, lenders still have standards for non-QM borrowers and need to assess the borrower’s ability to repay.
+That said, the requirements for non-QM loan approval are certainly more relaxed.